tasinttttttt/laravel-magiclink/README.md

-# MagicLink for Laravels App
+# MagicLink for Flat File Orbit Laravels App

 Through the `MagicLink` class we can create a secure link that later being visited will perform certain actions, which will allow us